-Rollover equity can sometimes be the most important part to consider when selling your business.
+Rollover equity can sometimes be the most important part for a business owner to consider when selling their business.
 This potentially lucrative element of an agreement can not only provide stronger assurance of future performance to a buyer but can also generate significant incentives to a seller looking to stay in place with a multi-year commitment.

 What exactly is rollover equity?

 Rollover equity is a financial arrangement in which a business seller retains an ownership stake in the business being sold, typically in the form of equity in the acquiring company.
+Rollover equity refers to the portion of sale proceeds that sellers reinvest in the acquiring company.
 This means that a portion of the proceeds from the sale is rolled over into an equity position in the new entity, and the seller becomes a shareholder in the acquiring company.
 This mechanism is often used in mergers and acquisitions (M&A) transactions.

 The benefits of rollover equity for the business seller include: